anburocky3/learning-github-prs/sudharsan.md

 # Hi, This is Sudharsan

 > My name is Sudharsan, Computer Science & Engineering Student.
-Currently working as a **Full Stack Enginner Intern** at Cyberdude Networks (Pvt) Ltd.
+Currently working as a **Full Stack Engineer Intern** at Cyberdude Networks (Pvt) Ltd.

 ### Why This sudharsan.md?